aws/karpenter-provider-aws/designs/statefulset-disruption.md

 **Cons:**

-- Unavailable until Kubernetes `v1.31`
+- Unavailable until merged in a version of Kubernetes (Likely Kubernetes `v1.31`) (Possibly able to be backported)

 #### A2: Taint node as `out-of-service` after termination

 While this race should be fixed at the Kubelet level long-term, we still need a solution for earlier versions of Kubernetes.

-One solution is to mark terminated nodes as `out-of-service`.
+One solution is to mark terminated nodes via `out-of-service` taint.

 In `v1.26`, Kubernetes enabled the [Non-graceful node shutdown handling feature](https://kubernetes.io/docs/concepts/cluster-administration/node-shutdown/#non-graceful-node-shutdown) by default.
 This introduces the `node.kubernetes.io/out-of-service` taint, which can be used to mark a node as terminated.

 Once Karpenter confirms that an instance is terminated, adding this taint to the node object will allow the Attach/Detach Controller to treat the volume as not in use, preventing the 6+ minute delay.

-With this taint and wait, the following sequence will occur:
+By modifying Karpenter to apply this taint and wait ~5 seconds until volumes are marked not in use, the following sequence will occur:

 ![taint_solution](https://github.com/AndrewSirenko/karpenter-provider-aws/assets/68304519/d1bc5704-7592-4aa1-a72e-83d33f824b8b)